Office of the United States Trade Representative.

 Pursuant to Section 127(b) of the Uruguay Round Agreements Act (URAA) (19 U.S.C.
-3537(b)(1)), USTR is providing notice that on June 24, 2002, a WTO dispute settlement panel was established at the request of India.
+3537(b)(1)), USTR is providing notice that on June 24, 2002, a WTO dispute settlement panel was established at the Start Printed Page 49734request of India.
 The Panel, which would hold its meetings in Geneva, Switzerland, is expected to issue a report on its findings and recommendations within six to nine months after its establishment.

 India alleges that Section 334 (1996), and its modification Section 405 (2000), are inconsistent with certain obligations of the United States under the ARO.
 Section 334 established certain rules of origin applicable to textile and apparel products to harmonize U.S. practice with that of our trading partners.
 Section 405 amended Section 334 to resolve certain claims raised by the EC in dispute settlement proceedings challenging our textile rules of origin implementing the URAA.

 Specifically, India alleges that Section 334 and Section 405 wrongly differentiated between textile and apparel products and industrial products in order to protect the US industry.
 India further alleges that Sections 334 and 405 are inconsistent with Article 2(b)-(e) of ARO, because, inter alia: their rules are complex and disrupt and restrict trade; they impose prerequisite conditions not related to manufacturing or processing; discriminate between domestic and WTO Member goods, as well between Member goods; and are not administered in a consistent, impartial manner.